-Don’t annoy the host by bringing useless things (especially when they tell you there’s no need to bring anything), here are some tips:
+Don’t annoy the host by bringing useless things (especially when they tell you there’s no need to bring anything) and try to avoid the following:

 Avoid overshadowing the hosts’ cooking and stepping on their toes by bringing a dish you expect them to serve that night.
 Your host has already thought long and hard about what to help, and having something extra to serve will throw them off.
 Now is not the time to show off how good your cheesecake is.
 Leave that to the next dinner party you host.

-Flowers may seem like a thoughtful gift, but don’t bother unless you bring them in a vase.
-It takes time and effort to find an appropriate fitting vase, trim the stems, and creates an unnecessary mess in the sink and on the counters.
+Flowers may seem like a thoughtful gift, but don’t bother unless you bring them in a vase for them to put directly on a table.
+It takes time and effort to find an appropriate fitting vase, trim the stems, and creates unnecessary mess in the sink and on the counters.